mcuringa/mcuringa.github.com/_portfolio/ctell.md

 <div class="row">
   <div class="col-md-5" markdown="1">
-[**CTELL**](http://ctell.uconn.edu/home.htm) is web-based software for teacher literacy education that integrates **case-based learning** and multimedia **anhcored instruction.** I was the lead software engineer for version 2 of the software, porting it from a desktop application to a cloud-based web application.
+[**CTELL**](http://ctell.uconn.edu/home.htm) is web-based software for teacher literacy education that integrates **case-based learning** and multimedia **anchored instruction.** I was the lead software engineer for version 2 of the software, porting it from a desktop application to a cloud-based web application.
 I also designed version 2 to be a full-fledged case learning authoring tool that worked independently of the initial literacy education domain.

 **Role:** lead software engineer